-Our beliefs about occupation
+Our Beliefs about Occupation

-Occupations are activities that bring meaning to the daily lives of individuals, families, communities, and populations, and enable them to participate in [life]" (AOTA, 2017).
+"Occupations are activities that bring meaning to the daily lives of individuals, families, communities, and populations, and enable them to participate in [life]" (AOTA, 2017).
 "Meaningful occupation" is personally and socially defined.
-Participation in occupation is dynamic and shaped by the interaction between the individual, the human and non- human environment, and the occupation itself.
+"Occupations bring meaning to life" (Polatajko et al., 2007).
+Participation in occupation is complex, dynamic, and shaped by the interaction between the individual, the human and non-human environment, and the occupation itself.
 Occupations cover everything we do from basic survival activities such as eating and sleeping, work and education, to activities that allow humans to express their unique gifts.
+The occupations in which we engage contribute to individual, community, and societal health and wellbeing.
 Occupation has therapeutic and transformative potential, enabling people to flourish and grow.

+Occupation is a determinant of human health and wellbeing.
 Engagement in occupation impacts the health of individuals, society, and the planet.
 Occupations done collectively create culture.
+Engagement in occupation is a human right and need.
+Occupational deprivation or disruption can negatively affect health and well-being.
 Occupational justice demands that all humans have the right to participate in and choose to engage in meaningful, healthy, and safe occupations across contexts as influenced by culture, society, and circumstances.